-Consider that, before HMDA was enacted, “there were areas in which residents, often in urban and minority neighborhoods, were not able to obtain mortgages,” says Jared Maxwell, vice president and direct sales division leader with Embrace Home Loans in Middletown, Rhode Island.
+Before HMDA was enacted, “there were areas in which residents, often in urban and minority neighborhoods, were not able to obtain mortgages,” says Jared Maxwell, vice president and direct sales division leader with Embrace Home Loans in Middletown, Rhode Island.

 What is included in HMDA reporting?

-“For each record, you can learn about the loan, the property characteristics, the applicant demographics and the lender,” Maxwell says.
+Among the components included in HMDA reporting are a mortgage applicant’s ethnicity, race, gender and income.
+“For each record, you can learn about the loan, the property characteristics, the applicant demographics and the lender,” says Maxwell.

-Loan-specific pricing and fee information, including negative spreads, as well as details on loan features like balloon payments and negative amortization features, are also reported.
+Loan-specific pricing and fee information, including negative spreads, are also reported, as well as details on loan features like balloon payments and negative amortization features.
 The data further includes details about preapprovals and loans sold from one institution to another.

 Over the years, HMDA has experienced a few facelifts to better fulfill its goals, including changing who’s required to report the data, adding pricing information and requiring more data to be collected overall, says Wachtel.

-“The increase in the number of data fields as well as improvements in public accessibility and the technological interface allow for all members of the public to better understand and visualize lending patterns in their communities,” says Sicuranza.
+“The increase in the number of data fields, as well as improvements in public accessibility and the technological interface, allow for all members of the public to better understand and visualize lending patterns in their communities,” says Sicuranza.

+The Consumer Financial Protection Bureau recently began soliciting input on HMDA, as well.
 “In other words, even more HMDA changes may be on the way for consumers to keep on their radar,” says Sicuranza.

 You can access HMDA data easily and for no cost online through the CFPB website.
-Scroll to the “Download HMDA data” section, where you have the choice of downloading data from years 2007 to 2017 or accessing recent data and summaries, including data for a particular financial institution.
+Scroll to the “Download HMDA data” section, where you have the choice of downloading data from years 2007 to 2017 or accessing more recent data and summaries, including data for a particular financial institution.